Vilos92/pimpmyprose/README.md

 + Update admin for models
 + No commenting on own post
 + Use for loop with context set to pass all user ids for follow alongside pimps, since cannot use a function inside the template must use beforehand %}
++ Auto create userProfile if none exists for user
++ Following and unfollowing needs to show number change on page from Ajax